 Adding the Watercolors

-Now it's time to paint!
-I use:
+Now it’s time to paint!
+The artist uses:

 - Raw sienna to start coloring the body

-I blend a touch of blue and brown for the ground.
+The artist blends a touch of blue and brown for the ground.

-And I add turquoise splatters all around.
+And turquoise splatters are added all around.

-Finally, I paint in the borders.
+Finally, the artist paints in the borders.

 Don’t forget to add the text.